facebookresearch/DistDepth/README.md

 ## <div align="">Single Image Inference Demo</div>

-We test on Ubuntu 20.04 LTS with an NVIDIA 2080 (only GPU is supported).
+We test on Ubuntu 20.04 LTS with an laptop NVIDIA 2080 GPU (only GPU mode is supported).

 Install packages